InfinityRift/vg-match-analysis/plans.md

  * Analyzes your support
  * Quote: I go where I'm needed.
- * How early you got fountain (compared to archive)
+ * How early you got fountain (earlyfountain)
- * How early you got the next t3 support item after fountain (compared to the archive)
+ * How early you got the next t3 support item after fountain (secondsupport)
- * How much damage you soaked up in fights (compared across the archive)
+ * How much damage you soaked up from enemies per death (dmgperspawn)
- * Total damage to your team divided by total team deaths (means your team can get out of danger or heal to stay alive) -- this is a proxy until telemetry data will tell us when fountains or crucibles are activated and what their results are
+ * Total damage to your team divided by total team deaths (teamdmgperspawn, means your team can get out of danger or heal to stay alive) -- this is a proxy until telemetry data will tell us when fountains or crucibles are activated and what their results are

 ## New professor: Vox